rajeshanbu1998-sketch/QUALITY-DATA-ANALYSIS/README.md

 ## Results
 - Total wastage
 - Monthly Trends
-- Top wastage by item no
+- Highest wastage by item no